raspberrypilearning/sensehat-scratch-mp3-player/en/step_2.md

 You can delete any scripts or sounds that are already on your sprite.

 --- task ---
-Add the SenseHAT extension in Scratch.
+Add the **Pi SenseHAT** extension in Scratch.
 [[[rpi-scratch-add-pi-sense-hat]]]
 --- /task ---

-Now you're all setup, you can begin creating your MP3 player by creating a disco effect on the display, to accompany the songs.
+Now you're all set up, you can begin to make your MP3 player by creating a disco effect on the display.

 --- task ---
-Begin by adding a `when flag clicked`{:class="blockevents"}, and then add a `forever`{:class="blockcontrol"} beneath it.
+Begin by adding a `when flag clicked`{:class="blockevents"} block, and then add a `forever`{:class="blockcontrol"} block below it.
 ```blocks
 when flag clicked
 forever